A Gated Attention Transformer for Multi-Person Pose Tracking: Transformer for Multi-Person Pose Tracking

 Moreover, we use a vanilla N-stage transformer encoder \cite{transformer} without positional encoding to further disentangle the backbone features of severely occluded persons and noisy pose predictions and generate a set of encoded person features $E_D^T \in \mathcal{R}^{N\times 256}$ as shown in \cref{fig:architecture}a.

-\paragraph{Temporal Edge Features} The edge features $E_{T\rightarrow D}^t$ (\cref{fig:architecture}b) used in our dual-source architecture are based on similarities between bounding boxes and poses using Intersection over Union (IoU) and Object Keypoint Similarity (OKS), respectively.
+\paragraph{Pose Similarity Embeddings $E_{T\rightarrow D}$:} The pose similarity features $E_{T\rightarrow D}^t$ (\cref{fig:architecture}b) used in our gated attention architecture are based on similarities between bounding boxes and poses using Intersection over Union (IoU) and Object Keypoint Similarity (OKS), respectively.
 In this work, we rely on three variants of OKS: the first variant considers keypoints which are present in both poses.
 While the first variant provides a good measure of keypoint alignment, its expressiveness suffers if two poses only share a small subset of keypoints.
 For that reason, the remaining two variants consider all keypoints present in one of the two poses, respectively.
-OKS denotes thus a 3d vector.

-We leverage a warping function $\phi_W$ to warp all tracks into the current frame $t$ and calculate the temporal edge features $E_{T\rightarrow D}$ between tracks and detections as follows:
+In order to deal with motion, we use as in \cite{rafi2020selfsupervised} a warping function $\phi_W$ that warps the last observed pose of all tracks into the current frame $t$.
+The pose similarity $E_{T\rightarrow D}$ between tracks and detections is then computed as follows: